Baseline Natural Skincare

 Notes

-• Shake before use to redisperse oils.
+• Shake before use if you included essential oil.

 Calming Shave Gel